dgnflying/emotion-detection-with-CLIP/README.md

 •	Generates AI models that detect human facial emotion

-•	Plots image embeddings and text embeddings for easy data collection and comparison
+•	Plots text and image embeddings of human facial-related data for easy collection and comparison